The Balance Between Career College, Work, and Personal Life

 What can I do when I am feeling overwhelmed?

 In what different ways do you deal with stress?
 Are you willing to sacrifice some fun over priorities?
-Are you using your resources to help deal with daily/weekly stress factors?
+Do you use your resources to help deal with daily/weekly stress factors?

-Balancing it all in a totally new and different environment is a tremendous change for students who may have been out of school for quite some time.
+Balancing it all in a totally new and different environment is a tremendous change for students.
+Additionally, those who may have been out of school for quite some time may be the most challenged.
 Here are some solutions that individuals have employed in order to manage a healthier personal and professional life all at the same time.

 Reinforce your personal support system